Decree of Canopus

 The Decree of Canopus is a trilingual inscription in three scripts, which dates from the Ptolemaic period of ancient Egypt.
 It was written in three writing systems: Egyptian hieroglyphs, demotic, and koine Greek, on several ancient Egyptian memorial stones, or steles.
 The inscription is a record of a great assembly of priests held at Canopus, Egypt, on 7 Appellaios (Mac.) = 17 Tybi (Eg.) year 9 of Ptolemy III = Thursday 7 March 238 BC (proleptic Julian calendar).
 Their decree honoured Pharaoh Ptolemy III Euergetes; Queen Berenice, his wife; and Princess Berenice.

 Ancient Copies of the Decree

 In 1866, Karl Richard Lepsius discovered at Tanis the first copy of this Decree (this copy was originally known as the 'Şân Stele').
 Another copy was found in 1881 by Gaston Maspero at Kom el-Hisn in the western Nile Delta.
 Later on, some other fragmentary copies were found.

 In March 2004, while excavating at Bubastis, the German–Egyptian 'Tell Basta Project' archaeologists discovered yet another well preserved copy of the Decree.

-An additional complete copy was unearthed in 2025, near the Egyptian city of El-Husseiniya,.
+An additional complete copy was unearthed in September 2025, near the Egyptian city of El-Husseiniya.
+The sandstone stele represents the first complete version of the decree found in more than 150 years and is inscribed entirely in hieroglyphs, unlike earlier trilingual copies (hieroglyphic, Demotic, and Greek).